Linear Model and Extensions: Misspecified Generalized Linear Models: Restricted Mean Models and Sandwich Covariance Matrix

 \chaptermark{GLM and Sandwich Covariance Matrix}

-This chapter discusses the consequence of misspecified GLMs, extending the EHW covariance estimator to its analogs under the GLMs.
+This chapter discusses the consequence of misspecified generalized linear models (GLMs), extending the Eicker--Huber--White (EHW) covariance estimator under OLS to its analogs under the GLMs.
 It serves as a stepping stone to the next chapter on the generalized estimating equation.